-I put all my energy into growing the best grapes possible from my 10 acre home vineyard in historic and beautiful Seppeltsfield on the Barossa’s western ridge, and then work in collaboration with my winemakers to guarantee a premium wine that tells the story.
-I also source fruit from other Barossa single vineyard sites to create exciting project wines to add to our portfolio.
-In 2016 it’s an Eden Valley Pinot Gris.
+I put all my energy into growing the best grapes possible from my 10 acre home vineyard in historic and beautiful Seppeltsfield on the Barossa’s western ridge, and then work in collaboration with my winemaker to guarantee a premium wine that tells the story.

-We do not have a cellar door, but offer tastings by appointment, so if you are interested in discovering our wines or have tasted them elsewhere and wish to make a purchase, please call me anytime on 0412 455 553 or you can purchase securely online here.
+We do not have a cellar door, but if you wish to purchase our wines, please call me anytime on 0412 455 553 or you can purchase securely online here.